ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 The Lead is responsible for ensuring that the Developer Advisory Board is both meeting its current objectives and finding opportunities to further support the Collective.
 This includes:
 - (a) leading all board meetings and internal decisions.
 - (b) overseeing the decisions and feedback of all subcommittees.
-- (c) working with the Upgrade Czar to understand protocol upgrades, write technical summaries, and lead the Developer Advisory Board discussion on approving the upgrade.
+- (c) leading board discussions on approving protocol upgrades, and communicating these decisions (along with helpful voting context) to the community.
+- (d) act as the tiebreaker for the Audit subcommittee and Foundation Mission subcommittee if the members disagree.
-- (d) collaborating with other Council Leads to find opportunities to provide support across the collective.
+- (e) collaborating with other Council Leads to find opportunities to provide support across the collective.
-- (e) tracking KPIs and drafting the Season 7 retrospective at the end of the season.
+- (f) tracking KPIs and drafting the Season 7 retrospective at the end of the season.

 ### Members

 Members are elected into one of three subcommittees.
-Each subcommittee is responsible for working on a different type of Mission (Foundation, Governance, Audit Request).
+Each subcommittee is responsible for working on a different type of Mission (Foundation, Governance, Audit).
 The Token House will elect the members to each of these subcommittees based on their expertise and skills.

 - The Audit Mission subcommittee (2 members) is responsible for selecting applicants to provide subsidized audits for.
-- The Governance Misison Request subcommittee (3 members) works with the Grants Council to provide technical feedback on all Mission applicants.
+- The Governance Mission subcommittee (3 members) works with the Grants Council to provide technical feedback on all Mission applicants.
 - The Foundation Mission subcommittee (2 members, plus the Lead) is responsible for selecting which teams are chosen to fulfill the Foundation Missions.
 - The OP Labs Representative (1 member) floats between these teams, providing support and insight into OP Labs' roadmap and perspective.